mirajkarsneha/vanguard-ab-test/README.md

 Did the new UI lead to higher completion rates?
 The analysis focuses on comparing the completion rates between the new (Test) and old (Control) designs to evaluate the effectiveness of the changes.

-### KPI 1: Completion Rate: The proportion of users who reach the final ‘confirm’ step
+### KPI 1: Completion Rate
+The proportion of users who reach the final ‘confirm’ step.

 ### KPI 2 : Time Spent on Each Step
+The average duration users spend on each step.

 ### KPI 3 : Error Rates
+If there’s a step where users go back to a previous step, it may indicate confusion or an error.
+You should consider moving from a later step to an earlier one as an error.

 ## Hypothesis 1 : Completion Rate
 #### H0: There is no significant difference in the completion rates between the Test and Control groups.